ARM for Every Industry → · Jarvis ARM → · Hound → · DMC-12.ai →

 The Asymmetry in the Modern Pipeline

 A human bringing empathy to a machine is a lost cause.
-This asymmetry is the gap.
+This structural mismatch is the gap.

 Lead = Human or Agent